Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 What It Does: “Databox ultra-simplifies all of the data for non-marketers.
 It’s great because by integrating the tools you can show data that matters to the c-suite, or the dev-team.
 There’s no need for the other party to dig in and try to find items in other tools.
 It’s just there, updated on the fly, ready for review.

-Value of Integration: When you connect Databox to GA you can track just about anything that is available in GA too, I haven’t run into anything the Query Builder wasn’t able to show me.
+Value of Integration: When you connect Databox to GA you can track just about anything that is available in GA too, I haven’t run into anything the Metric Builder wasn’t able to show me.

 Some of the added value is the ability to create calculations across other tools.
 For instance, average lead value.
 By integrating QuickBooks and GA to Databox you now have irrefutable data that comes right from the source(s).”